-Population Based Nursing.....(3 cr.)
+NUR 4040 Online Course Population Based Nursing (3 cr.)

 This course uses a community health nursing practice model that links nursing with core public health functions and essential community health services.
 Global, federal, state, and local public health priorities are examined to illustrate the nursing process for the care of communities and populations.
 The sciences providing the evidence base for community and public health assessment, interventions, and evaluation are integrated into the course.
 The historical, current, and future role of nurses, who care for populations by empowering individuals, families, and communities, is critically analyzed.
 Learners apply and evaluate evidence-based interventions in a variety of public and private clinical settings.
 Provides the learner with a frame of reference for examining health care issues related to vulnerability and vulnerable populations.
-The course content includes an overview of concepts, theories, and policies from agencies such as the World Health Organization and U.S. Public Health Service, and an opportunity to design a model for other Learners in a community and service-learning environment.
+The course content includes an overview of concepts, theories, and policies from agencies such as the World Health Organization and the U.S. Public Health Service, and an opportunity to design a model for other Learners in a community and service-learning environment.

-Faculty Guided Wellness Experience.....(3 cr.)
+NUR 4050 Online Course Faculty Guided Wellness Experience (3 cr.)

 This course will provide the learner with tools to engage with underserved populations in a community wellness experience.
-The faculty guided experience is designed with an emphasis on community engagement and wellness.
+The faculty-guided experience is designed with an emphasis on community engagement and wellness.
 The RN enrolled in this course is expected to self-select, plan, and provide an opportunity for a designated population to improve their level of health awareness.
-Requisite: 8-week faculty guided community wellness experience.
+Requisite: 8-week faculty-guided community wellness experience.

-Teaching in Health Care.....(3 cr.)
+NUR 4060 Online Course Teaching in Health Care (3 cr.)